 The Fleur-de-Lis was a common Jewish symbol.
 Lilies were frequently mentioned in the songs of king David and early Jewish coinage featured similar lilies.
 The Kabbalistic book: The "Zohar", begins with a exposition of the mystical significance of the lily, which it describes as being the symbol of the Jewish congregation during that time.
 One of the oldest known depictions of this symbol could be seen on the Assyrian bas-reliefs from the 3rd millennium BC.
 The Fleur-de-Lis eventually began to be adopted as the heraldic symbol of the House of Capet and the kings of France with king Philip I (1052-1108 CE).

 In esoteric circles, the Fleur-de-Lis regarded as an esoteric emblem consisting of the pineal gland, the pituitary gland and the thalamus in the centre, which forms the third eye triad.
-An unblocked third eye would be a gateway for incoming "psychic" insights and impressions from higher dimensions, such as clairvoyance, and one would be able to witness subtle energies, like auras, that are not visible with merely the physical eyes.
+An unblocked third eye would be a gateway for incoming "psychic" insights and impressions from higher dimensions, such as clairvoyance, and one would be able to witness subtle energies, like energy fields that are not visible with merely the physical eyes.
 One can also find the motive of the Fleur-de-Lis on certain medieval crowns, what is not strange, because the gold and precious stones worn on the head were by some believed to expand the mind to stimulate the wisdom of the king for making the right decisions.

 The "Star of David"